Listen! The wind is rising,

 Simple Samhain Magic Spell

 This Fall Magic Spell clears out unwanted influences and focuses spiritual attention on what is good in life.
-This celebrates the change from one season to the next, summer to winter.
+This celebrates the change from one season to the next, summer to winter.1.
+Decorate an altar with a clean cloth, candles of orange and/or white, and autumn fruits.

 2. Set a chalice filled with wine or cider, along with a small bowl of sea salt, on the altar.
 Take two sheets of paper and a pen.